 But let’s say you want to be more precise based on your specific circumstances.
 If you’ve been charting your ovulation date, you can pinpoint your conception date more precisely because conception would have to occur within 24 hours of your ovulation.
 So how do you identify your ovulation date?
-No matter how long or short your menstrual cycle, the luteal phase of your cycle (the second half, after ovulation) is almost always 14 days.
-So if your menstrual cycle is 30 days long, you probably ovulated on day 16.
-If your menstrual cycle is 24 days long, you probably ovulated on day 10, and so on, subtracting fourteen days from the length of your cycle to pinpoint the ovulation date.
+No matter how long or short your menstrual cycle, the luteal phase of your cycle (the second half after ovulation) is almost always 14 days.
+If your menstrual cycle is 30 days long, you probably ovulated on day 16.
+If your menstrual cycle is 24 days long, you probably ovulated on day 10, and so on, subtracting 14 days from the length of your cycle to pinpoint the ovulation date.
 It’s safe to say that the date of conception would either be the day of or the day after ovulation.

-Of course, the primary reason that most women seek this information is to learn what her due date will be.
+Of course, the primary reason that most women seek this information is to learn what the due date will be.
 For that, you can turn to Just Mommies’ due date calculator, which will give you the projected due date based on either your date of conception or the date of your last menstrual period.

 Alternatively, if you already have the due date and you’re looking to pinpoint the date of conception (did it happen on that romantic getaway weekend?), you can use an online conception calculator, or you can take your due date and subtract 266 days.
 That reflects a total of 280 days for the pregnancy, minus 14 days for the first two weeks before you ovulated and conceived.
 Got that?
 Good, because now it’s time to focus on what’s really important—the healthy development of your new little one.